 While Indigenous communities have practiced forms of beadwork for millennia, the importation of European glass beads and steel needles transformed beading into a transcontinental tradition.

-Tribes integrated trade goods into preexisting aesthetic and material traditions, many of which continue to persist after nearly five centuries.
+Tribes integrated trade goods into preexisting aesthetic and material traditions, many of which persist after five centuries.

 The artworks in this exhibition reveal how Native peoples use glass beads, an imported material, to reaffirm their own beliefs, relationships, and priorities.